BigJack321/dvd_rental_api/README.md

 # API for dvdrental database

-This is an API made in a few hours, user can choose records from table via queries.
+This is an API made in a weekend, user can choose records from table via queries.

 ## Installation